At face value, annuities offer a solid deal: guaranteed income for life. But they are not the most straightforward of products.

 The difference between 5 percent and 17 percent -- 12 percent -- is the mortality credit.

-The older you get, the bigger the mortality credits get.
+The older you get, the larger the mortality credits get.
 By buying an annuity that pays income for life, you're betting that you will live longer than the average person who buys an annuity.
-Obviously, the insurance company believes you will do otherwise.

-Bottom line: For many people, it won't really pay to buy an annuity until their mid-70s, when the mortality credits get to be large enough to make it worthwhile.
+Bottom line: For many people, it won't really pay to buy an annuity until their mid-70s.

 Though deferred annuities allow you to put off paying taxes, they don't eliminate taxes altogether.